-Guardians of the Galaxy – Who Needs You
+Guardians of the Galaxy: The Telltale Series - Episode 4: Who Needs You Review

 Telltale’s writers have a big challenge to confront with this story.
 Lean too heavily into the Guardians’ free-wheeling antics and humor, and everything feels too light to warrant any emotional investment.
 But go too far the other way, and the family drama, painful choices, and harsh consequences start to overwhelm the fun.
 The dilemma is especially challenging in this climactic installment, in which you want to put your heroes through the wringer to establish the harrowing victory that inevitably awaits in the forthcoming final episode.